elastic/elastic-agent/docs/elastic-agent-ksm-sharding.md

 **Manifest Installation:**

 1. Revert any changes from previous scenarios.
 Make sure that `hostNetwork:true` in [elastic-agent-managed-deployment-ksm-1.yaml](./manifests/kubernetes_deployment_ksm-1.yaml#40).
 This option is not needed anymore and can be reverted in this scenario.
 Also verify that  `affinity` block is commented.
-2. Uncomment the following `toleration` in  manifest[elastic-agent-managed-deployment-ksm-1.yaml](./manifests/tolerations/elastic-agent-managed-deployment-ksm-1.yaml).
+2. Uncomment the following `toleration` in manifest [elastic-agent-managed-deployment-ksm-1.yaml](./manifests/tolerations/elastic-agent-managed-deployment-ksm-1.yaml).
 Only the deployments need to include tolerations

    ```bash
     tolerations: